-The WordPress platform provides great built-in content linking features, such as menus, permalinks, image links, categories, tags, and archives pages, site search pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS feeds, a default linking tool, continue reading tags, etc. Additional linking functionality can also be added to WordPress via plugins.
-In short, WordPress is perfect for linking content both internally and externally.
+WordPress provides great built-in content linking features, such as menus, permalinks, text links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS feeds, an internal linking tool, continue reading tags, etc. Additional linking functionality can also be added to WordPress via plugins.
+In short, WordPress is perfect for adding extensive content linking.

-Internal links are simply links in your content to other content on posts and pages on your website.
+Internal linking simply means adding links in your content to other content on your website or blog.

 Here is how Wikipedia defines internal linking …